simonhw/gardening-services/README.md

 [W3C Markup Validation Service](https://validator.w3.org/) - To validate the HTML and CSS files.

-[W3Schools.com](https://www.w3schools.com/) and [The Python Library](https://docs.python.org/3/library/) - For researching and learning about Python methods and syntax.
+[W3Schools.com](https://www.w3schools.com/), [The Python Library](https://docs.python.org/3/library/), and [jQuery API Documentation](https://api.jquery.com/) - For researching and learning about Python and JavaScript methods and syntax.

 ## Deployment
 The live version of this website was deployed on Heroku.